-Websites have a lot of moving parts, so cost proposals have a lot of variables.
-Some of which may include the following:
+Websites have a lot of moving parts, so cost proposals can have a lot of variables:

 This is the biggy.
 The degree of difficulty.
 The goals, size, and complexity of the project.
 How much horsepower is needed to solve the problem.
+A website for General Electric will cost more than one for Ed’s Plumbing.
 The bigger the scope, the bigger the check.

 Experienced designers cost more.
 And experience rarely means programming skills.
 It means a broad understanding of the web and how people use it.
-Reducing complex systems into simple interfaces and dinky screens is a skill that improves with practice.
+Reducing complex systems into simple interfaces that work on dinky screens is a skill that improves with practice.